What Is Remarketing: How It Works and Why Your Business Needs It

 How Does Remarketing Work?

-This can be done by tracking what they’ve done on your site through data and marketing analytics and then showing the ad again.
+Remarketing can be done by tracking what they’ve done on your site through data and marketing analytics and then showing the ad again.
+If you don’t know where to start, top marketing agencies can help you with this.

 Here’s how it works:

 • When someone sees an ad that’s part of a remarketing campaign, it’s known as an impression.
-But if that person clicks on the ad, it’s called a conversion.
-The goal is to get them back onto your site.
+If that person clicks on the ad, it’s called a conversion.
+The goal is to get them back to your site.
 The more time has elapsed between visits, the more likely it is for remarketing efforts to work.

-• In some cases, brands will use remarketing campaigns for those who have visited their site but did not make a purchase yet or had any interaction with the brand.
+In some cases, brands will even use remarketing campaigns for those who have visited their site but did not make a purchase or any interaction with the brand.

 Although remarketing and retargeting are often used interchangeably, there are some differences between the two: